FENECON Commercial 50 — Assembly and Operating Instructions

 The integration of an electric heating element is the simplest and cheapest form of sector coupling of electricity and heat — often also called a "power-to-heat" application.

-If the capacity of the electrical energy storage is exhausted, self-generated energy must be fed into the public grid with low remuneration.
-In these cases, it often makes sense to use the surplus electricity for water heating (e. g. for hot water buffer tanks, pool heating, etc.).
-In this way, other energy sources (e. g. wood or oil) can be saved.
+If the capacity of the electrical energy storage system is exhausted, self-generated energy must be fed into the public grid with low remuneration.
+In these cases, it often makes sense to use the surplus current for water heating (e. g. for hot water buffer tanks, pool heating, etc.).
+This way, other energy sources (e. g. wood or oil) can be saved.

 |